Sugar cookies are buttery, soft, and oh so tasty. They are great for all occasions, birthdays, weddings, and are well-liked by everybody.

 You can leave your sugar cookies out overnight to dry.
 In fact, it’s recommended that you leave your iced sugar cookies out overnight to fully set.

 I hope that this article has helped you.
-Now that you know my tips, you can make your sugar cookies ahead of time and chillax a little in the hectic holiday season.
+Now that you know my tips, you can make your sugar cookies ahead of time and chillax a little during the hectic holiday season.

 Have I answered your question?
 How do you store your sugar cookies, and for how long?
 Did I miss anything?
 Let me know in the comments below 😉About Angie